microsoft/indexnow-wordpress-plugin/README.md

 - How can I delete any stored data in my WordPress database?

-You can go to `Plugins` page from your WordPress sidebar and click on `Deactivate` under `Microsoft IndexNow plugin`.
+You can go to `Plugins` page from your WordPress sidebar and click on `Deactivate` under `IndexNow plugin`.
 This will remove the API key integration as well as any locally stored data about submitted URLs.
 Reactivating the plugin will present you with a clean slate.

 - I cannot see all the URLs submitted on my dashboard?
-Where can I view all my submissions made via Microsoft IndexNow WordPress plugin?
+Where can I view all my submissions made via IndexNow plugin?

 We are providing a limited number of URLs submitted on the WordPress dashboard (20 successful and 20 failed).
 Please reach out to individual search engines for more details.
-However, if you wish to see the URLs submitted, specifically for Microsoft Bing, please login and verify your site on Bing webmaster tools and you can view more submissions via [URL submission Tool][url-submission-tool].

 - I can’t see the URLs in search engines indexed?